squigglykip/skill-similarity-engine/POC-v1/gap-analysis.md

    - Include salary group and people leader flag as standard attributes
    - Support location-based data for geographic analysis
 2. Implement a more robust job identifier system that:
-   - Supports composite keys for unique identification
+   - Supports comprehensive composite keys incorporating all differentiating factors (job_id, org_unit, location, seniority, role_track)
    - Maintains backward compatibility with simple job IDs
    - Provides flexible querying by any context dimension
+   - Includes proper sanitization and standardization of composite key components
+   - Documents the composite key structure for maintainability
 3. Create utilities for context-aware job filtering and grouping
 4. Add data validation for detecting and handling duplicate job contexts
+5. Implement a method in the `Job` class to generate standardized composite IDs

 ## Similarity Calculation